jverbosky/angularjs_netninja_tutorial/readme.md

 per:
 https://www.youtube.com/watch?v=FlUCU13dJyo&list=PL4cUxeGkcC9gsJS5QgFT2IvWIX78dV3_v

 This AngularJS app was developed using the Net Ninja's tutorial series.
+Commented throughout based on tutorial comments and own findings.

 It can be run using Visual Studio Code's Live Server feature - just right-click on index.html and select "Open with Live Server".
 Note that the Pretty URLs functionality does not work properly with VSC's Live Server.